Blagaj, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Blagaj

 Insider Tips

-Visit early morning (8-9 AM) or late afternoon for the best lighting and to avoid tour groups that typically arrive mid-morning
+Visit very early morning (8-9 AM) or late afternoon for the best lighting and to avoid tour bus crowds that typically arrive mid-morning from Mostar

-Combine your visit with nearby Počitelj medieval town (15 minutes away) for a full day of exploring Herzegovina's cultural treasures
+Combine Blagaj with nearby Počitelj medieval village (15 minutes away) for a full day of historic sites, as many organized tours visit both locations

 Explore Activities in Blagaj